Storage

 You can see the disk name in Connection information in Storage details.
 The following assumes that the disk name is /dev/xvdb.

-1. Checking storage status
+1. Check storage status

-The following describes how to connect to the server and check the storage status:
+To access the server and check the storage status:

 2. Enter the su - command and enter the password one more time.